nuclearvaidya/tutorial/devolop/Liquid scintillation counters.md

 ### Secondary Solute(Waveshifter)

-It is used to absorb emissions of the primary solute and reemit photons of longer wavelength, which are better matched to the PM tub.
+It is used to absorb emissions of the primary solute and reemit photons of longer wavelength, which are better matched to the PM tube.

 Eg. POPOP